exasol/websocket-api/docs/commands/subLoginV3.md

    ```

-3. The client sends the username, encrypted password, and token.
+3. The client sends the username, encrypted password or OpenID refresh token, and token.

+   To use OpenID compatibility mode, substitute the OpenID refresh token for the password.

    Request fields:
      * username (string) => Exasol user name to use for the login process
-     * password (string) => user's password, which is encrypted using publicKey (see 2.) and PKCS #1 v1.5 padding, encoded in Base64 format
+     * password (string) => user's password or OpenID refresh token, which is encrypted using publicKey (see 2.) and PKCS #1 v1.5 padding, encoded in Base64 format
      * token (number) => token required for subconnection logins (see, EnterParallel)

    Request JSON format